Dr Chengxin Pan

-(2015) "Australia's Self-identity and Three Modes of Representing Asia: A Critical Perspective on 'Asia Literacy'", in Christine Halse ed., Asia Literate Schooling in the Asian Century, London: Routledge, pp. 197-210.
+(2015) "Australia's Self-identity and Three Modes of Representing Asia: A Critical Perspective on 'Asia Literacy'", in C. Halse ed., Asia Literate Schooling in the Asian Century, London: Routledge, pp. 197-210.

-(2015) "Cross-cultural Literacy as Social Knowledge: Implications for Australia’s Understanding of China", in Chengxin Pan and David Walker (eds.), Australia and China: Challenges and Ideas in Cross-cultural Engagement, Beijing: China Social Sciences Press, 2015, pp. 308-27.
+(2015) "Cross-cultural Literacy as Social Knowledge: Implications for Australia’s Understanding of China", in C. Pan and D. Walker (eds.), Australia and China: Challenges and Ideas in Cross-cultural Engagement, Beijing: China Social Sciences Press, 2015, pp. 308-27.

-(2012) "Normative Convergence and Cross-Strait Divergence: Westphalian Sovereignty as an Ideational Source of the Taiwan Conflict," in Jean-Marc F. Blanchard and Dennis V. Hickey eds, New Thinking about the Taiwan Issue: Theoretical Insights into Its Origins, Dynamics, and Prospects, Routledge, pp. 28-47.
+(2012) "Normative Convergence and Cross-Strait Divergence: Westphalian Sovereignty as an Ideational Source of the Taiwan Conflict," in J. F. Blanchard and D. V. Hickey eds, New Thinking about the Taiwan Issue: Theoretical Insights into Its Origins, Dynamics, and Prospects, Routledge, 28-47.

-(2012) "Problematizing 'Constructive Engagement' in EU China Policy," in C. Roland Vogt ed., Europe and China: Strategic Partners or Rivals?, Hong Kong University Press, pp. 37-57.
+(2012) "Problematizing 'Constructive Engagement' in EU China Policy," in C. R. Vogt ed., Europe and China: Strategic Partners or Rivals?, Hong Kong University Press, 37-57.

-(2011) "Shu and the Chinese Quest for Harmony: A Confucian Approach to Mediating across Difference," in Morgan Brigg and Roland Bleiker eds, Mediating across Difference: Oceanic and Asian Approaches to Conflict Resolution, Honolulu: University of Hawaii Press, pp. 221-247.
+(2011) "Shu and the Chinese Quest for Harmony: A Confucian Approach to Mediating across Difference," in M. Brigg and R. Bleiker eds, Mediating across Difference: Oceanic and Asian Approaches to Conflict Resolution, Honolulu: University of Hawaii Press, 221-247.